sacrud/pyramid_sacrud/docs/pages/contribute.rst

 File for browserify build is **main.js** on `pyramid_sacrud/static/js/`.

-Project modules are on path `pyramid_sacrud/static/js/app/`.
+Project modules are on `pyramid_sacrud/static/js/app/`.

 Before changing js modules you need to run 'watch' task with gulp: